secureblue/secureblue.dev/content/FAQ.md

 ### [Another security project has a feature that's missing in secureblue, can you add it?](#feature-request)
 {: #feature-request}

-First, check our [features list](/features) on whether it already lists an equivalent or better feature.
+First, check our [features list](/features) to see whether it already lists an equivalent or better feature.
 If it doesn't, open a new [GitHub issue](https://github.com/secureblue/secureblue/issues).

 ### [Why are Bluetooth kernel modules disabled?
 How do I enable them?](#bluetooth)
 {: #bluetooth}